aristotle-ai/RagaAI-Catalyst/docs/FAQ.md

 ```
 Make sure to replace `QA_project` and `Chatbot` with your desired project name and use case.

-**4. How can I upload a dataset in CSV or JSONL format to a specific project?**
+**4. How can I upload a dataset to a project?**

-You can upload datasets by following these instructions:
+You can upload datasets by following these code snippets:

 ```python
 from ragaai_catalyst import Dataset